hibachouchou/Wordpress-Coffee-Travel-Blog_Template/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.19.2 - 2024-02-07 =

+* Fix: Integration script not functioning as expected in Build with AI feature

+= 3.19.1 - 2024-02-05 =

+* Tweak: Improved text-based AI capabilities within the widget type
+* Security Fix: Addressed security weaknesses in template library mechanism
+* Fix: Improved code security enforcement in Media control
+* Fix: SVG Icons break the title layout when using Firefox and Safari browsers in Accordion widget ([#24925](https://github.com/elementor/elementor/issues/24925))
+* Fix: Missing hover state to dropdown in AI Containers modal

 = 3.19.0 - 2024-01-29 =